TonyRugg/ocr-machine/training_strikethrough/README.md

 - Inference can be handled to check and export to folders with **model_inference_test.py**
 - Streaming inference can be handled using **streaming_strikethrough_detector** which will accept the image and return a bool

+### Supporting Scripts
+- **study_mages.py** can be used to understand the dimensions of the text images in a folder to better sis=ze the pre-processing step of training

 ### Dataset Cold Storage
 - All data for the training dataset has been archived in the following way:
     - The image files for most of the dataset were deleted